sprockeelsd/Progressions-and-Modulations/README.md

 at certain points in the progression) that composers can use to enforce their personal preferences.
 It is planned to tie this program to an interface in the future to make it easier to use by composers.
-The details of the model along with a mathematical explanation and the description of the global project can be found in **todo add the paper to the repo**.
+The details of the model along with a mathematical explanation and the description of the global project can be found [here](http://hdl.handle.net/2078.1/301819).

 ## Structure
 The repository is organised as follows: